mchang58/ChangValiante2018/README.md

 This repository contains documentation and code for the seizure detection algorithm in [Chang et al., 2019, JoVE](https://www.jove.com/video/57952/generation-on-demand-initiation-acute-ictal-activity-rodent-human).

+Features:
+- Mimic how human experts detect the onset and offset of epileptiform events from single channel LFP recordings
+- The ictal events detected and classified by the algorithm were >90% in agreement with human experts
+- The electrographic seizure onset times detected by the algorithm were within 1s of the annotations by human experts.
+- The algorithm is fast, requires no training, and user-friendly for life science researchers [(Video Tutorial)](https://www.dropbox.com/s/wpta1wt5facegp4/Detection%20Algorithm%20%28Demo%29%20Nov%2022%2C%202018.mov?dl=0)

 Requirements:
 - Windows PC
 - MatLab R2015a (or later)